ho-nl/magento2-ReachDigital_InventorySourceReservations/README.md

 reserve qty's on the source.

 Module structure:
-- InventorySourceReservationsApi: Reservation Interfaces to CRUD reservations on top of sources.
+- ISReservationsApi: Reservation Interfaces to CRUD reservations on top of sources.
-- InventorySourceReservations: Implementation of the above interfaces.
+- ISReservations: Implementation of the above interfaces.